Table Of Contents

 • Have a high school degree.

-• Have a White Card and First Aid Certificate.
+• Have a White Card.

-• Have a certificate in electro-technology.
+• Have a certificate III in electro-technology.

 Some places might take you in even if you do not fit all the requirements above.
 The most important requirement is to be dedicated to learning.
 If you have a warm and friendly personality and a high level of motivation to learn, almost everyone will take you in to become an apprentice electrician.
 You should also have the ability to work in a team and think independently on your feet and reach a logical solution.